Confined Willmore energy and the Area functional: Regularity

-Now we improve the regularity of $\Si$ up to $C^\infty$ around points contained in $\Om$ and different from the bad ones.
-Locally parametrising the surface with a function $w\in C^{1,\de}\cap W^{2,2}$ as before, we have that $w$ is a critical point for the functional $\int |A|^2 -\La$ on the domain of $w$.
+where $\Si$ is a $C^{1,\al}$ surface.
+Moreover from \eqref{stimapsi} one gets $\int_{ \Si\cap B_\ro(\xi)} H^2\le C\ro^\al$ for $\xi$ that is not a bad point, and this decay implies that $\Si$ is a $C^{1,\al}\cap W^{2,2}$ surface away from the bad points $\xi_1,...,\xi_P$.\\ Now we improve the regularity of $\Si$ up to $C^\infty$ around points contained in $\Om$ and different from the bad ones.
+This will be one of the main differences with \cite{SiEX} in the sense that the following argument only applies for $\xi\in\Om$.
+Locally parametrizing the surface with a function $w\in C^{1,\al}\cap W^{2,2}$ as before, we have that $w$ is a critical point for the functional $\int |A|^2 -\La$ on the domain of $w$.
 This implies that the first variation of the functional calculated on $w$ vanishes, that is:

 where $dmn(w)$ denotes the domain of $w$.
 This relation is equivalent to say that $w$ satisfies in the weak sense a fourth order partial differential equation of the form:

 where:

 with $A^{ijrs},B^j,B^0$ the coefficients given by the first variation of the functional $\int |A|^2$ and $\tB^j$ the ones coming from the first variation of $-\La\int_{ dmn(w)} \sqrt{g}$.
 That is: